 However, in some pups there is a vocal trait that we fondly call “The Siberian Death Scream”.
 Now, pups who exhibit this vocal trait, certainly have nothing wrong with them and are in no fear of dying, but can be very trying for their owners.
 In my many years with Siberians, I have had 2 with it.
 Once you hear it, there is no doubt, you will never forget it.
 It truly is ear piercing, HURTS your ears and carries a long distance.
 Now, the Siberian Death Scream is not just the normal puppy squeal.
 I made an MP3 of it so you can hear it yourself.
 Listen to the whole thing as the scream doesn’t come until closer to the middle of the MP3.
 You can hear in the background another pup without it.
 The pup with the Siberian Death Scream only does this when very excited.
 When calm, a beautiful and low howling voice comes out of this same mouth.
 Puppies grow out of this but it usually takes quite a while, sometimes up to 12-16 months.
 Training is helpful, as you will hear at the end of the MP3.

 Let’s see, what did I leave out… Oh, yes, the “blue eye thing”.
 Yes, some of us do have blue eyes.
 We also can have brown, green, or amber eyes.
 We can have bi-eyes (2 different colors) or even parti-eyes, like Suka and me.
-Here is a close up of Ash and Kaede’s eyes.
+Here are close ups of Ash, Nika and Kaede’s eyes.
 Siberian Husky Eye Color

 The most important things to look for when taking a new Siberian dog or puppy home is: